-Brooke Burke Nude In Artistic Black And White Instagram Snap
+Brooke Burke Nude In Artistic Black-And-White Instagram Snap

 Model Brooke Burke has posed in skimpy swimwear more times than she can likely count, and she’s not about to start covering up just because she’s approaching 50 years of age.
 The brunette bombshell is still proud to flaunt the body she works so hard on.
 After all, given that she has her own fitness app, Brooke Burke Body, which she links to in her Instagram bio, it only makes sense that she’d want to showcase her physique.

 In a recent Instagram snap, Burke shared a whole lot more than many fans expected by posting a photo in which she was completely nude.
-Burke posed perched on a rock in Malibu, in an artistic black and white shot taken by photographer Brian Bowen Smith.
+Burke posed perched on a rock in Malibu, in an artistic black-and-white shot taken by photographer Brian Bowen Smith.
 The shot wasn’t exactly styled as a sexy photoshoot, despite Burke’s lack of clothing.
 Her body was slightly contorted in a unique pose, and her face had a playful expression of joy rather than a seductive look.

 In the snap, her hair appeared slightly damp with beachy waves, and the water pounded on the rocks behind her.
 Burke had one knee up in the pose, blocking part of her upper body, and the other NSFW details were covered up with a cartoon star for Instagram.

-Burke’s followers absolutely loved the sizzling hot shot, and the snap received over 11,000 likes, including a like from The Real Housewives of Beverly Hills star Lisa Rinna.
+Burke’s followers absolutely loved the sizzling-hot shot, and the snap received over 11,000 likes, including a like from The Real Housewives of Beverly Hills star Lisa Rinna.

 Her followers shared their thoughts in the comments section, and couldn’t seem to believe how incredible Burke looks, year after year.
 The brunette bombshell doesn’t appear to age, and her physique just continues to stun fans.